gvalvano/unet_crf_as_rnn/architectures/layers/crf_as_rnn/READ_ME.md

 ************
-NOTA BENE:
+# NOTA BENE:
 ************
 1) Based on the TensorFlow version you are using, you may have to set the flag `-D_GLIBCXX_USE_CXX11_ABI` to 0 or 1.
 In our case we use `-D_GLIBCXX_USE_CXX11_ABI=1`; if you want to remove this behaviour you can comment the line:
    `target_compile_options(lattice_filter PUBLIC "-D_GLIBCXX_USE_CXX11_ABI=1")`
 inside of the file: `architectures/layers/crf_as_rnn/permutohedral_lattice/CMakeLists.txt`.
+Refer to [this](https://github.com/google/sentencepiece/issues/293) github issue for additional information.

 2) Before using, remember to set the C++ and the CUDA compilers inside the file:
 `architectures/layers/crf_as_rnn/permutohedral_lattice/build.sh`

 _______________________________________________________________________________________________________________________

-References:
+## References:

 @article{monteiro2018conditional,
   title={Conditional random fields as recurrent neural networks for 3d medical imaging segmentation},